Bornholm/formidable/README.md

 The generated web UI does not use Javascript and can be used with terminal browsers like [w3m](https://en.wikipedia.org/wiki/W3m) or [lynx](https://en.wikipedia.org/wiki/Lynx_(web_browser)).

+> ⚠ Formidable is currently in a very alpha stage !
+Expect breaking changes...

 ## Install

 ### Manually